 God says you are of infinite value to him, even if you're struggling with feelings of low self worth.
 He created you in his own image, which is the greatest compliment he could have paid you.
 He wanted you to be like him.

-Here's something important for you to understand: God does not judge you on your achievements.
+Here's something important to understand: God does not judge you on your achievements.
 He loves you unconditionally.
 Unlike our society, he does not keep a scorecard on the size of your paycheck, the value of your home or car, your job title, or whether you own the latest stuff.

-The entire message of the Bible is that you will get to heaven through God's grace, a free gift earned by the death of his son Jesus Christ, and not through your own works or achievements.
+The entire message of the Bible is that you will get to heaven through God's grace alone, a free gift earned by the death of his son Jesus Christ, and not through your own works or achievements.
 God thinks so little of achievements that he eliminated them in the standards for spending eternity with him.